scil/LaravelFly/readme.md

 ## Similar projects that mix swoole and laravel

 * [laravel-swoole](https://github.com/swooletw/laravel-swoole): It is alse a safe sollution.
 It is light.It has supported Lumen and websocket.
 Its doc is great and also useful for LaravelFly.
-The main difference is that it clones many objects to achiev safety, however LaravelFly uses only twice in Mode Map.
+The main difference is that it clones many objects to achiev safety, however LaravelFly uses `clone` only twice in Mode Map.
 Why?
-Because clone create new objects.
-Give an object X1, and another object Y holding a ref to X1, in a new request X1 is cloned to produce a new object X2, but object Y is still holding X1, not X2.
-So developers and users should pay some attention to this kind of relations.
+See `Stale Reference` part.

 * [laravoole](https://github.com/garveen/laravoole) : wonderful with many merits which LaravelFly will study.
 Caution: laravoole loads the app before any request ([onWorkerStart->parent::prepareKernel](https://github.com/garveen/laravoole/blob/master/src/Wrapper/Swoole.php)),  but it ignores data pollution, so please do not use any service which may change during a request, do not write any code that may change Laravel app or app('event') during a request, such as registering event .